SungJJinKang/SungJJinKang.github.io/_posts/2022-04-06-ue4_async_load.markdown

 					}
 					else
 					{
-						if (GIsEditor)
-						{
-							// Flush linker cache for all objects loaded with this package.
-							// This may be slow, hence we only do it in the editor Package->FlushObjectLinkerCache();
-						}
 						// Detach linker in mutex scope to make sure that if something requests this package
 						// before it's been deleted does not try to associate the new async package with the old linker
 						// while this async package is still bound to it.